A corn flour milling machine could use rollers, hammers or stones to grind the grain. One of the chief aims is to keep the temperature down.

-Hominy chop contains most of the protein and fat, located in the maize germ.
-Millers imply that it's what is left after the best part, the mealiemeal, has been taken out for human consumption.
+Hominy chop contains most of the protein and fat.
+Millers imply that it's what is left after the best part, the starch, has been taken out for human consumption.

-This is a contentious point; some would claim that the germ and bran are in fact the best parts.
+This is a contentious point; farmers would claim that the germ and bran are in fact the best parts.
 Without them the cornmeal is highly glycemic and fattening.

 The bran contains the fibre which is known to stimulate the growth of beneficial bacteria, the microbiome, in the colon.
 However it is considered a byproduct and most of it goes to animal feed.